mindbeam/unbase/code_structure.md

+Patterns:

+    Arc deref pattern:
+        Unbase wishes to have as few opinions as possible about the thread model with which you are using it.
+As such, we presently assume that a Slab and its surrogates could be accessed from multiple different threads.
+Because of this, we employ a design pattern where essentially all data are wrapped in Arcs.
+We wish to make this ergonomic and reasonably future proof however.
+As such, we utilize a pattern of: FooStruct(Arc<FooStructInner>), where the outer FooStruct is essentially just an Arc newtype with a deref impl yeilding the FooStructInner.
+Essentially all unbase business logic is implemented against the FooStruct, with the Arc derefs happening automatically.
+The downside of this is that we're doing rather of a lot of Arc derefs internal to their respective business logic.
+The hope is that this can be replaced later with a non-refcounted approach using generational GC.

+Structs:

 Slab - A storage place for Memos and MemoRefs
   Slabs do not perform any projections.
 They ONLY store Memos, MemoRefs, and notify interested parties